jbjoeburns/AWS_CC/Linux/Linux_Commands.md

 `<VARIBLE>=<contents>`: Creates new **local** variable to specifications.
 Makes it in your bash client.

 `export <VARIBLE>=<contents>`: Creates new **global** variable to specifications.
 Creates it on an OS level.

+### scp

+`scp`: Copies files from local machine .

+`scp -i "<filepath to .pem file>" -r <filepath to your local app folder> Ubuntu@<public IP>:<remote filepath>`: Will copy local files to AWS servers. -i is for identifier, and needs to be followed with filepath to private key. -r is for recursive and should precede any folders you want to copy.